 The ILO worked closely with TEG/ISCO members and others to develop up-to-date definitions of all ISCO-08 classification categories.
 To the extent possible, definitions of categories in recently revised national occupation classifications were used as source material.
 The use of single-source material was avoided and cross-checking was undertaken wherever possible to avoid the risk of producing descriptions that were biased towards those countries with the most developed occupational information systems.

-Draft definitions of all groups were made available on the internet for comment, particularly by countries that were in the process of updating national classifications to facilitate comparability with ISCO-08.
+Draft definitions of all groups were made available on the Internet for comment, particularly by countries that were in the process of updating national classifications to facilitate comparability with ISCO-08.
 This consultation process provided the opportunity to improve both the quality and clarity of the definitions.

 1.7 Index of occupational titles